mrakgr/The-Spiral-Language/readme.md

 This `player_view` is what needs to be serialized.
 Compared to the previous scheme, things are more difficult this time.

-The main challenge is that serializing arbirary ints is far too wasteful.
+The main challenge is that serializing arbitrary ints is far too wasteful.
 An int converted to a one hot-vector would take 2Gb.
 Instead one has to account for maximum and minimum stack sizes which might be between 0 to a few 100 chips.
 Suits are only 4, and the number of different cards is 13.
 In other words, the problem is that unlike in the previous section, the type no longer corresponds to the representation being used.
 It would be great if Spiral had dependent types so that bounded ints could be used, but that is not the case here.
 There is no problem with using ints for stack sizes and such inside the game itself, but they are huge problem to serialize in the one-hot format.

 #### Pickler Combinators